 Shop, Shop, Shop

-I always make sure any of our itinerary includes some ‘Me-Shopping’ time.
+I always make sure any of our itineraries include some ‘Me-Shopping’ time.
 Firstly, retail therapy is always successful and secondly, collecting antique materials and souvenirs makes it easier to beat the nostalgia after returning to your home.

 Heritage walk around Old Town Area